 \subsection{Generalization Ability of \methodname.}

 We follow ViLD~\cite{gu2021open} to test the generalization ability of \methodname by training the model on LVIS~\cite{gupta2019lvis} dataset and evaluated on PASCAL VOC~\cite{everingham2010pascal} and COCO~\cite{lin2014microsoft}.
 We keep the same implementation details with ViLD~\cite{gu2021open}.
-When transferring our model to other datasets, we switch conditional text queries $\vz^{\text{text}}$ to the new datasets.
+We switch the text embeddings of the category names from the source dataset to new datasets.
+The text embeddings of new classes are used as conditional inputs during the inference phase.
 As shown in Table~\ref{tab:transfer}, we observe that \methodname achieves better transfer performance than ViLD.
 The experimental results show that the model trained by our conditional-based mechanism has transferability to other domains.